secbysteph/Threat-Hunt/README.md

 ---

-## Flag 11 – Proof of Access & Egress Validation (First Outbound Destination)
+## Flag 10 – First Outbound Destination

 ### Objective
-Identify network activity that demonstrates both the ability to reach external destinations and the intent to validate outbound communication pathways.
-Attackers frequently perform lightweight outbound checks before attempting exfiltration or command-and-control communication.
+Determine the initial external resource contacted during the intrusion window.

 ### Finding
-The first outbound network destination contacted during the intrusion window was:
+The first outbound destination was www.msftconnecttest.com, the domain used by Windows to test internet access.

-**www.msftconnecttest.com**

-This domain is commonly used by Windows to validate internet connectivity, making it an ideal covert method for attackers to blend egress checks with benign-looking traffic.

 ### Evidence
-- Outbound HTTP traffic to `www.msftconnecttest.com` was observed immediately after reconnaissance and system mapping.
-- The activity originated from user-context PowerShell execution.
-- No other suspicious outbound connections preceded this one.
-- The timing aligns with typical pre-exfiltration validation behavior.
+- HTTP traffic aligned with egress verification.
+- Initiated by the same PowerShell process chain.
+- Used to validate connectivity before exfiltration attempts.

 ### Query Used
 ```